vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 Consensus validators are responsible for keeping the network and transactions running.
 Standby validating nodes are ready to step in if a consensus validating node does not fulfil its requirements.
 Pending validating nodes are one level below standby, and should be equipped to move up and replace a standby validating node if a spot opens up.

+Non-validator participants keep the network fair by controlling the voting power of validators.
+The tokenholders use their tokens to choose the validators for the network, thus managing who validates the network (and its transactions).

 ## Consensus validator nodes
 Consensus validator nodes are responsible for agreeing on the order of transactions and creating new blocks so that all nodes can agree on the state of the network.